YasirV/EazyLearn/README.md

-# Simple-ARApp
+# EazyLearn
-This is an Augmented Reality app for Android Phones made in Android Studio.
-This app can only show you a 3d model of GEEKS FOR GEEKS text through your phone camera.
+This is an Android learning applicarion for preschool children to learn alphabets, objects and much more in an efficient and fun way with the help of Augmented Reality(AR).